sebashack/rusty-mom/README.md

 ```

 One of the important methods for a `Queue` is `duplicate_channel` which, given an optional topic, returns a `ChannelReceiver` endpoint
-from which clients can get an stream of data:
+from which clients can get a data stream:

 ```
 pub struct ChannelReceiver {